Frequently asked questions for providers

 - Should women aged 20 to 24 years old continue to have cervical screening prior to raising the age for screening?

-- When the age is raised to 25, what should I tell women aged 20-24 who request a smear?
+- When the age is raised to 25 years, what should I tell women aged 20 to 24 years who request a screening test?

 - Are there any exceptions to this guidance?

 - Will the change in start age for cervical screening mean that there will be an increase in women between 25 and 30 years being diagnosed with cervical cancer?

 - If screening women under 25 years could pick up just one case early, wouldn’t this be worth it?